smartfog/fogflow/doc/en/source/scorpio.rst

 Using NGSI-LD speciifcation implementation
 ===============================================
 Scorpio integration with FogFLow enable FogFlow task to communicate with scorpio Broker.
-The figure below shows how data will transmit between socrpio broker, FOgFLow broker and FogFlow task.
+The figure below shows how data will transmit between socrpio broker, FogFlow broker and FogFlow task.

 .. figure:: figures/scorpioIntegration.png